Working with dependencies

 Adjusting what Phase an item belongs to

-Remove an item from a Phase:
+Add an item to a Phase

-Add an item to a Phase:
+There are two ways to add an item to a Phase:

 Pro Tips